Refinancing with Laurel Road

 The state of Arkansas also provides resources to help students, although the state doesn’t offer loans itself.
 Students can visit the Arkansas Student Loan Authority website to find out about their federal loan options and get free help with college planning.

 Graduate students and parents of undergrads may be eligible for PLUS loans, which are also federal student loans.
-But PLUS loans are not available if you have adverse credit and, unlike direct loans, aren’t always a better deal than private student loans, so it will be important to compare different options.
+But PLUS loans are not available if you have adverse credit.
+Unlike direct loans, PLUS loans aren’t always a better deal than private student loans, so it’s important to compare all your options.

 Private student loans

 There are limits on the amount that students are eligible to take out in direct loans, both on an annual basis and throughout their time in school.
 Since direct loans alone are often insufficient to fully fund college, many students also take out private student loans.

 Private student loans don’t offer the same kind of borrower protections that federal loans do.
 There’s no IDR option and no loan forgiveness for public service work.
 There’s also more variation in rates and terms among private lenders, which is why it’s so important to compare options to find your best deals.

 To qualify for private student loans, you’ll need to have good credit and proof of income.
 Many students will likely have to have a cosigner to get approved.
 A cosigner shares legal responsibility for loan repayment, so it is a big responsibility for someone.